ydb-platform/ydb/BUILD.md

  - libaio

 # How to Build

+## Additional steps for Ubuntu versions earlier than 22.04

 <details>
    <summary>For Ubuntu 18.04, install Python 3.8, create and activate a new virtual environment, and install the latest PIP.</summary>